 Being a Returning Rider after taking more than ten years off from Motorcycles, I like to explore potential training options.
-These options range from the Free Courses offered by Pennsylania Department of Transportation to paid classes from outfits such as Ride Like a Pro PA.
-My objective is to do whatever I can in an effort to make me a safer rider – reducing the likelihood of getting into a panic situation which results in injury.
+These options range from the Free Courses offered by the Pennsylvania Department of Transportation to paid classes from outfits such as Ride Like a Pro PA.
+My objective is to do whatever I can in an effort to make me a safer rider – reducing the likelihood of getting into a panic situation that results in injury.

-Over time, miles began to turn over on my odometer and I started to second guessing myself.
-Perhaps mileage alone isn’t a good indicator of proficiency on a motorcycle?
+Over time, miles began to turn over on my odometer and I started to second-guess myself.
+Perhaps mileage alone isn’t a good indicator of proficiency on a motorcycle.
 How does an epic weekend trip down the highway prepare me for taking tight turns on a back country road?
 How does riding twisty county roads prepare me for dense city traffic?
-Perhaps all miles simply aren’t created equal?
+Perhaps all miles aren’t created equal?

 I decided to take this question to my small YouTube Community and ask – Do Miles Make You Proficient on a Motorcycle?

 I was blown away by the responses that began to come in.
-The general consensus was that the one thousand mile stipulation was mostly just an arbitrary number and that miles are just part of the whole.
+The consensus was that the one-thousand-mile stipulation was mostly just an arbitrary number and that miles are part of the whole.
 As I suspected, too many miles in one type of riding scenario don’t necessarily prepare you for other types of riding.
 Ideally, if you were only going to ride one thousand miles before a class, those miles should be spread out in a way that provides exposure to a variety of conditions.

-In simple terms, Miles alone do not make you proficient on a motorcycle.
-Miles, Exposure to Various Conditions, Seat Time, and Practice are what makes you a well rounded rider and thus proficient.
+In simple terms, Miles alone does not make you proficient on a motorcycle.
+Miles, Exposure to Various Conditions, Seat Time, and Practice are what make you a well-rounded rider and thus proficient.

 If you are a New Motorcycle Rider (or a Returning Rider, such as myself) it is critical to get out of your comfort zone.
 There will come a time when a challenge presents itself and not allowing yourself the opportunity to experience those conditions will ultimately set you up for failure.